medic/cht-infrastructure/self-hosting/README.md

 ```

-Alternatively  you can create the /srv folder on any drive with anough space that is regularly backed up.
+Alternatively  you can create the /srv folder on any drive with enough space that is regularly backed up.
 You then just map the path to the folder in the compose file like this.

 ```yaml
 volumes: